 Launching ADKAR’s music application on her mobile.
 She located her favorite song, ‘Put in You,’ by ‘Thank God It’s Saturday.’
 Fallen in love with it the first time she heard its buttery-soaked atmosphere.
 Adoring how the singer pursued each lyrical phrase (wantonly) like he wasn’t trying to stay in time.
 He sang.
 Or seemed to speak.
 Slowly, across each poetic passage; nearly falling out of time before being drawn back to beat.
 Lazily.
 Pulled… by persistent bass.

 Turning up the volume in her car.
 She sang…

 I’m gonna work all night on you

 When I’m done, you’ll be sweating on the floor

 Now rock on it and roll on it

 Stroll on it like you stole it

 Every piece of me

 I put in you

-WITHIN BLOCKS of ADKAR’s campus, she turned the volume down and eventually turned it off.
-The fear of co-workers spying her adrift, hovering above a sea-of-sound was too daunting.
+WITHIN BLOCKS of ADKAR’s campus, she turned down the volume.
+Eventually, turning it off.
+The fear of co-workers spotting her.
+Adrift.
+Hovering, over a sea-of-sound was too daunting… they couldn’t understand.